AFFANDRA-SOLUSI-TEKNOLOGI/MysqldumpOverTelegram/README.md

 # copy .env.example to .env
 cp .env.example .env

-# now you can configure what database connection you want to backup and other things you need in config.js & .env
+# now you can configure what database connection you want to
+# backup and other things you need in config.js & .env

+# build the project
+pnpm build

 # start the project
-node server
+pnpm start
 ```